Brooks's law: Exceptions and possible solutions

 There are some key points in Brooks's law that allow exceptions and open the door for possible solutions.

 The first point is to note that Brooks's law only applies to projects that are already late.
 Projects can be brought back into (or kept in) control if people are added earlier in the process.
 It is also important to determine if the project is really late, or if the schedule was originally overly optimistic.
 Scheduling mistakes account for a large number of late projects.
 Correcting the schedule is the best way to have a meaningful and reliable time frame for the project's completion.

 The quantity, quality and role of the people added to the project also must be taken into consideration.
 One simple way to circumvent the law on an overrun project is to add more people than needed, in such a way that the extra capacity compensates the training and communication overhead.
 Good programmers or specialists can be added with less overhead for training.
 People can be added to do other tasks related with the project, for example, quality assurance or documentation; given that the task is clear, ramp up time is minimized.

-Good segmentation helps by minimizing the communication overhead between team members.
+Good modularity helps by minimizing the communication overhead between team members.
 Smaller sub-problems are solved by a smaller team, and a top-level team is responsible for systems integration.
 For this method to work, the segmentation of the problem must be done correctly in the first place; if done incorrectly, this can make the problem worse, not better, by impeding communication between programmers working on parts of the problem which are actually closely coupled, even when the project plan has decreed that they are not.

 An example of segmentation are design patterns that simplify the distribution of work, because the entire team can do its part within the framework provided by that pattern.
 The design pattern defines the rules that the programmers follow, simplifies communication through the use of a standard language, and provides consistency and scalability.

 The Bermuda plan, where most developers on a project are removed ("sent to Bermuda") and the remaining are left to complete the software, has been suggested as a way of circumventing Brooks's law.